jtackaberry/stagehand/README.md

 There are a few reasons Stagehand exists:

 * I needed an excuse to learn [CoffeeScript](http://coffeescript.org/)
-* ~~I wanted a real-world application to exercise the [Kaa application framework](https://github.com/freevo/kaa-base), which is another project of mine.~~
 * I wanted a project with which to learn Python 3.4's [asyncio](https://docs.python.org/3/library/asyncio.html) module
 * I was a bit annoyed at Sick Beard's need for SABnzbd